shipingchen/BlockView/blockchain_solo/blockchain/README.md

 ### Directories
 ```
-The main project files are placed in "src" directory, other directories and files such as "public" and "config.js" are configurations of the project.
+The main project files are placed in "src" directory, other directories are configurations.
 In src, there are several folders and files as follows:
 assets - static configurations (Languages, Block Numbers, etc.)
 components - project component (Menu Bar)